Loving Someone Who Doesn’t Love You Back: Why It Hurts and How to Heal

 So when you meet someone who's emotionally unavailable or indifferent, it doesn't feel wrong.
 It feels familiar.
 And part of you thinks if you can just get this person to love you, it will heal something from your past.

 But it won't.
-You can't heal old wounds by repeating the same pattern with someone new.
+You can't heal old attachment wounds by repeating the same pattern with someone new.
 You just end up hurting yourself more.

-Why You Can't Just Try Harder
+Why Can't YOU Just Try Harder

 One of the most painful beliefs in one-sided love is "if I just try harder, they'll see me."